LostInBrittany/wasm-codelab/README.md

-# DevFest Nantes 2019 WebAssembly Codelab
+# JFokus 2020 WebAssembly Codelab

 We have built this [WebAssembly Codelab](https://github.com/LostInBrittany/wasm-codelab) as a quick entry point to [WebAssembly](https://webassembly.org/).